jorgecarleitao/public-contracts/docs/installation.rst

        with the `official number`_.
     2. the sum of the values of all contracts.

-If some problem occur, please drop by our mailing-list_ so we can help you.
+If some problem occur, please add an [issue](https://github.com/jorgecarleitao/public-contracts/issues) so we can help you and improve these instructions.

 From here, you can see section :doc:`usage` for a tutorial, and section :doc:`api` for the complete documentation.